CBD oil for cats

 What should one pay attention to when buying CBD oil for cats?

-When buying CBD oil for cats special attention should be paid to quality, safety, and animal-appropriate composition.
+When buying CBD oil for cats should pay special attention to quality, safety, and animal-appropriate composition.
 Since cats are extremely sensitive to certain ingredients – especially to THC – caution is advised.

 - Cats cannot tolerate THC – even the smallest amounts can trigger poisoning symptoms.

-- Pay attention to products that guaranteed THC-free are (so-called “CBD isolates“ or broad-spectrum oils without THC).
+- Watch out for products that guaranteed THC-free are (so-called “CBD isolates“ or broad-spectrum oils without THC).

-- Important: The note “< 0.2% THC” is sufficient not enough – that is the legal limit for humans, but for cats too high.
+- Important: The note “< 0.2% THC” is sufficient not suitable – that is the legal limit for humans, but for cats too high.

 - Ideally: Laboratory analyses (COA) with confirmed THC = 0% view.